rahul0299/everything-sg/README.md

     Lists project metadata, dependencies, and scripts (e.g., build, start, test) for managing the React app's lifecycle.

 -   **tsconfig.app.json, tsconfig.json, tsconfig.node.json**
-    TypeScript configuration files that enforce type safety across your codebase.
+    TypeScript configuration files that enforce type safety across the codebase.
 They specify compiler options and project file includes for different parts of the project (app, overall project, Node.js specific).

 -   **vite.config.ts**
     Configures the Vite bundler, optimizing development builds and enabling use of modern JavaScript features for a smoother development experience.